anttonalberdi/ema/README.md

 Involves the generation and utilization of energy from nutrients, including processes like respiration and fermentation.
 This category relies on the nutrients acquired.

+### 3. BIOSYNTHESIS

+Encompasses processes involved in synthesizing essential biomolecules, including lipids, vitamins, amino acids, and nucleotides.

+### 4. STRUCTURE

+Relates to the physical components that make up the microbial cell, influencing motility, stability, and overall function, and serving as the foundation for all cellular processes.

-### 3. SENSING
+### 5. SENSING

 Includes mechanisms that allow microbes to detect changes in their environment and respond appropriately, influencing both nutrition and energy usage.

-### 4. DEFENSE
+### 6. DEFENSE

 Focuses on protective mechanisms against external threats, such as antibiotics and toxins, which is crucial for survival in competitive environments.

-### 5. REGULATION
+### 7. REGULATION

 Encompasses the control of gene expression and cellular processes, ensuring that metabolic pathways and defensive mechanisms operate effectively in response to internal and external signals.

-### 6. STRUCTURE

-Relates to the physical components that make up the microbial cell, influencing motility, stability, and overall function, and serving as the foundation for all cellular processes.

 ## Categorisation 2